httptoolkit/react-reverse-portal/README.md

 * Your elements are expensive to render, and you'd like to render them once and then place/unplace them later (e.g. a reusable pool of expensive-to-render elements that can be shared among different parts of your application).
 * You want to define the contents of an element separately from where it actually appears in the tree, e.g. modals, breadcrumbs, etc (possible with normal portals, but made more flexible & declarative with reverse portals)

-In [HTTP Toolkit](https://httptoolkit.tech) for example, this is used to render [Monaco Editor](https://github.com/microsoft/monaco-editor) (an expensive-to-initialize rich text editor) only once, and then quickly & easily reuse the same editor to show the body of many different HTTP requests & responses in different places, without having to rebuild the component, making the UI much more responsive.
+In [HTTP Toolkit](https://httptoolkit.tech) for example, this is used to render [Monaco Editor](https://github.com/microsoft/monaco-editor) (an expensive-to-initialize rich text editor) only once, and then quickly & easily reuse the same editor to show the body of many different HTTP requests & responses in different places, without ever having to rebuild the component, making the UI much more responsive.
 Check out the full diff to implement that here: [httptoolkit-ui@8456eeca7a886b2d57b2a84bb4ecf299e20c77f8](https://github.com/httptoolkit/httptoolkit-ui/commit/8456eeca7a886b2d57b2a84bb4ecf299e20c77f8).

 ## Features

 * Reparent rendered React elements without rerendering
 * Provide props at either the creation (in-portal) or usage (out-portal) locations, or both
+* Supports reparenting of both HTML and SVG elements
 * Single tiny file (2.5kB unminified, ungzipped) with zero dependencies
 * Works with React 16+
 * Written in TypeScript